primaryodors/elantia/README.md

 This should give an output of 1 with a confidence percentage.

+Note: for both predictions and for training, input values should *never* exceed the range of -1.0 to 1.0.

 # Color Recognition
 You can see the elantia ML engine in action using the color identification test, located at `tests/color_recognition`.
 When run, this test will create a neural net, train it to seven saturated colors (red, orange, yellow, green, blue, violet, magenta),